 Did we accomplish the goal?

-Good planning means nothing without good follow through.
-The maintenance management system helps you monitor the progress by tracking accomplishment, productivity, efficiency and cost effectiveness.
+Goo planning means nothing without good follow through.
+The maintenance management system helps you monitor the progress by tracking accomplishments, productivity efficiency and cost effectiveness.